 I pushed my graphic design business to the limit.
 I had some great clients, but the truth was I wasn’t naturally good at graphic design.
 Sure, I did well by my clients, but only because I outworked other designers.
 But I couldn’t keep up, it was exhausting and I didn’t have natural skill.

-If you’re not naturally good at something or can’t get there with hard work, that’s when to give up.
+If you’re not naturally good at something, can’t hire, or can’t get there with hard work, that’s how you know when to give up.

 3. When There Isn’t A Market Need

-I’ve worked with some amazing companies, and have heard their nightmare stories of products that were too early.
+I’ve worked with some amazing companies, and have heard their nightmare stories of products that were too early or too late.
 Steve Jobs was one such leader that buried projects he considered were ahead of their time.
 The fact is just because you’re passionate about it, doesn’t mean the market is.

-If there’s no market need and you can’t make a living, that’s when to give up.
+If there’s no market need and you can’t make a living, that’s how you know when to give up.

 4. When Your Relationships Are Eroding

 Putting relationships on hold to find success is a stupid decision 100% of the time.
-The founder of Best Buy, Richard Schulze explained to a group of us in 2006 he made that mistake.
+The founder of Best Buy, Richard Schulze explained to a group of us in 2006 he made this mistake in a big way.
 He justified time away from his wife to make a better life for themselves.
 She died of cancer and he never got that time back.
 He said if he’d done it all over again, he would have never started Best Buy.
 CEOs like Toby Lutke of Shopify are proof that you can spend plenty of time with family and still grow a business.

-When your relationship with family, friends, and God are compromised, that’s when to give up.
+When your relationship with family, friends, and God are compromised, that’s how you know when to give up.

 5. When Your Health Is Dwindling

 I’ll openly admit some of my early struggles as an entrepreneur have caused some irreversible emotional damage.
 Some of the things I put myself through were simply not worth it.
 Period.
-I see entrepreneurs gain unhealthy amounts of weight and slide into depression.
-This is NOT acceptable and never worth it.
+I see entrepreneurs gain unhealthy amounts of weight, slide into depression, and do permanent damage to their health.
+This is NOT acceptable and NEVER worth it.

-If your emotional or physical health are sliding and you can’t fix it, that’s when to give up.
+If your emotional or physical health are sliding and you can’t fix it, that’s how you know when to give up.

-Sometimes, giving up, embracing the failure, and learning from it, is the only way you can move forward and be successful.
-So if you need permission to give up right now, I’ll give it to you on one condition: Commit to learning from your failure.
+In many cases, giving up, embracing the failure, and learning from it, is the only way you can move forward and be successful.
+If you need permission to give up right now, I’ll give it to you on one condition: Commit to learning from your failure and commit to move forward better than before.
 Knowing when to give up, provides clarity in how to move forward.

 This piece was inspired by an earlier LinkedIn Post.